 - Factorial for people management

 - Slack (free) for project specific discussion, or ramblings

 - Linkedin / Twitter / Youtube for learning from others

 - Spotify for background music

 I basically use Notion to organize my brain.
 It’s a listing system so I can make lists based on different problems I have to work on.
 And it is very convenient because it allows me to structure information.
-I structure it always by time and dates, and within the subjects everyone who can report to me has their own folder.
-It’s how I manage to organize everything, all the complexity that I have to manage.
-I could get stressed, I hardly ever get stressed because I make lists.
-I know that I’m not gonna complete the list.
+I structure it always by time and dates, and within the subjects, everyone who can report to me has their own folder.
+It’s how I manage to organize everything, all the complexity.
+I hardly ever get stressed because I make lists.
 I’m gonna make the list again and again and again and something is just gonna fall and that’s just natural.

 Embracing flexibility (in crowded homes)